What is Vaginitis?

 Herpes is associated with painful sores usually seen on the vulva or the vagina.
 Occasionally, the sores are located deeper in the vagina and are only seen during a gynecologic exam.

 Humanpapilloma Virus (HPV)

 Sometimes, a woman can experience itching, burning, and even a vaginal discharge without having an infection at all.
-In that case, she might be having an irritation or allergic reaction to vaginal sprays, douches and spermicidal products, or perfumed soaps, detergents and fabric softeners.
+In that case, she might be having an irritation or allergic reaction to vaginal sprays, douches, spermicidal products, perfumed soaps, detergents or fabric softeners.

 Another non-infectious type of vaginitis, called atrophic vaginitis, can be due to a decrease in hormones during menopause, or if the ovaries have been surgically removed.
 Atrophic vaginitis is associated with dryness of the vagina and pain during sexual intercourse.